chicagolandmesh/chicagolandmesh.org/docs/guides/meshcore/getting-started/index.md

 Once connected to your client app:

-- **Send messages**: Type and send text messages to other Meshcore users
+- **Send messages**: Type and send text messages to other MeshCore users
 - **View contacts**: See discovered nodes and their last seen times
 - **Join channels**: Connect to public channels for group communications
 - **Manage settings**: Configure your node remotely through the app